Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 ![width:500px](./athlete-race.png)

-- Create a "bridge relation" to represent the relationship
+- Create a bridge relation to represent the relationship
 - Place a copy of the primary key from each of the parent relations into the bridge relation to act as foreign keys
 - Typically, the bridge relation's primary key is a composite key that includes the both foreign keys
 - In the example above, we would get the following relation schema: